fooof-tools/fooof/README.md

 # Define frequency range across which to model the spectrum
 freq_range = [3, 40]

-# Model the PSD with FOOOF, and print out a report
+# Model the power spectrum with FOOOF, and print out a report
 fm.report(freqs, spectrum, freq_range)
 ```